 Improved data quality

 The ultimate goal of any new research methodology is to improve data quality, delivering results that can be used to make informed business decisions.
-Using a dynamic question to improve survey usability means reducing the cognitive burden on the respondent.
+Using a dynamic question to improve online survey usability means reducing the cognitive burden on the respondent.
 Cognitive burden refers to the amount of thinking or effort required by the respondent, and reducing this has shown to have a positive impact on data quality and accuracy.

 Using the previous example of a rank sort question with a drag and drop interface (compared to numeric text input), we’d predict that a dynamic rank sort would provide a more natural interface resulting in better feedback and visual cues for usage.
 So that when the respondent makes their choices, they can easily double check that the rank order they’ve chosen conforms to their actual opinions or make modifications if it does not.

 Dynamic questions can also serve the purpose of capturing information that we could not otherwise with a standard question type.
 For instance, the use of the slider in scale response questions can carry unique data benefits.
 Respondents can more distinctly define where they fall on a likeability scale instead of confining their responses to pre-set categories.